kartena/Proj4Leaflet/README.md

 Proj4Leaflet also adds support for GeoJSON in any projection, while Leaflet by itself assumes GeoJSON to always use WGS84 as its projection.

+For more details, see this blog post on [tiling and projections](http://blog.kartena.se/local-projections-in-a-world-of-spherical-mercator/).

 ## Usage

 Common use means making a new CRS instance for the projection you want to use.